10 Best AI Assistants With Memory in 2026 (Tested)

 Best use cases: Busy professionals automating scheduling, email handling, sales outreach, and meeting management.
 Lindy excels at repetitive, rule-based workflows.

-Key limitations: Lindy uses credits-based pricing, which can be hard to predict.
-Different actions consume different numbers of credits, making budgeting complex.
-Memory is selective rather than comprehensive, so you may need to occasionally remind Lindy of context it should have learned.
+Key limitations: Lindy's usage-based pricing is hard to predict.
+Tasks consume different credit amounts, large-model steps cost several times basic ones, phone numbers bill separately, and overages are charged at double the standard rate.
+Billing surprises dominate its recent review volume.
+Memory is also selective rather than comprehensive, so you may need to occasionally remind Lindy of context it should have picked up.

 7. Mem.ai — The Note-Taking Memory Partner